 How do the food, safety, and amenities compare in on-demand private jet charter vs. fractional?

-Fractional models include perks such as a car service – but this is built into the cost of the model.
-Charters offers better value via itemized billing.
+Fractional models include perks such as car service – but this is built into the cost of the model.
+Charters offer better value via itemized billing.
 Plus, a chartered flight offers more flexibility with amenities as they can be sourced precisely to your liking.
 Fractional models are restricted to whatever the fleet uses.

 Catering is identical for both models, as they both use the same catering companies.
 In Europe, you’ll receive meals based on the time of the day.
 In the U.S., you’ll get snacks and drinks.
 Extras will incur an additional charge.